Popular Searches:

 Lastly, you will need modern software to help you keep track of finances and staffing, if you have employees.
 Today’s software solutions offer low-cost apps and programs to help with basic accounting tasks.
 More professional-grade platforms may also help with tasks like inventory management and timesheets.

-Deciding on your rates can be one of the most confusing parts of starting a business.
+Deciding on your rates can be one of the most confusing parts when you start a landscaping business.
 It includes many variables, like hourly labor, material and overhead costs.
 If your work is more involved, such as design rather than maintenance, you may even need to generate estimates for each job.

 Do some digging into the going rates in your area and come up with a price that pays you fairly for all your work and costs.

-With everything in place, you can start working on a marketing plan.
+With everything in place, you’re ready to start a landscaping business and develop a solid marketing plan.
 Fortunately, plenty of free online tools make marketing a small business easier than ever.
 Here are some avenues you’ll want to consider.

 With these steps complete, you should be well-prepared to hit the ground running with your landscaping business!